-- Advise ATS on initial contact that "This is a photo survey mission." - Advise ATS when entering and exiting the photo block. - Monitor ATS frequencies at all times. - Operate transponders as directed by ATC, except in an emergency or communication failure using the standard emergency transponder code. - Advise the appropriate ATS facility when work has progressed to the point where the area defined in the flight plan can be reduced by blocks or quarter blocks. - IFR flights Include a position report, preferably by bearing/distance from a navigational aid or, if not practical, the aircraft's position in the quarter block being flown. - Pilots of photo survey aircraft, operating in accordance with IFR or CVFR, are responsible for the navigation necessary to confine their activity to the airspace allocated.
+- Advise ATS on initial contact that "This is a photo survey mission." - Advise ATS when entering and exiting the photo block. - Monitor ATS frequencies at all times. - Operate Mode A/C and ADS-B transponders as directed by ATC, except in an emergency or communication failure using the standard emergency transponder codes. - Advise the appropriate ATS facility when work has progressed to the point where the area defined in the flight plan can be reduced by blocks or quarter blocks. - IFR flights Include a position report, preferably by bearing/distance from a navigational aid or waypoint or, if not practical, the aircraft's position in the photo block being flown. - Pilots of photo survey aircraft, operating in accordance with IFR or CVFR, are responsible for the navigation necessary to confine their activity to the airspace allocated.